Welcome To Nana's

 Kids love making simple square keychains.
 But older kids and adults can make all types of twisting shapes and form them into crosses, hearts, animals, and such.
 Pretty amazing for a little camp craft.

-Boondoggle weaving is good for hand-eye coordination which is great for kids of every age.
+Boondoggle weaving is good for hand-eye coordination and dexterity which is great for kids of every age.
 Younger grands will need help in the weaving process, but the older grands will catch on and run with it!!

 Plastic lacing is the star of the show